diodesign/diosix/BUILDING.md

 ```

 ...will build a kernel for a 32-bit RISC-V CPU in a SiFive Freedom U34-compatible system in the
 aforementioned directory, and run it in Qemu.
-To build and run diosix on Qemu's multi-processor Virt
+Press `Ctrl-A` then `c` to escape to the Qemu monitor, then `q` to quit.

-hardware environment, try:
+To build and run diosix on Qemu's multi-processor Virt hardware environment, try:

 ```
 ./build.sh --triple riscv32imac-unknown-none-elf --platform qemu32_virt